jumpnow/jumpnowtek-site/_posts/2014-07-24-Using-your-build-workstation-as-a-remote-package-repository.md

+---
+layout: post
+title: Using a Yocto build workstation as a remote opkg repository
+date: 2014-07-24 18:00:00
+categories: yocto
+tags: [yocto, github, opkg]
+---

-## Using your Yocto build workstation as a remote opkg repository
+## Using a Yocto build workstation as a remote opkg repository

 During development of an embedded Linux system you'll frequently want to add software packages that didn't make it into the initial build.